cudoventures/cudos-node/vue/README.md

-# pocbasecosmos UI
+# blog UI

-This is the [vuejs](https://vuejs.org/) user interface to pocbasecosmos.
+This is the [vuejs](https://vuejs.org/) user inteface to blog.

-The vue.js framework for building your user interface helps with rapid app development.
-The framework provides UI components including a login and an HTML-based template.
+It provides UI components including login, and a template for you to do additonal development.

 ## Project setup